C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Conclusions and Future Work

 Looking forward, several directions remain open.
-First, the \textit{parser and QCF translator} should be extended to cover a broader set of problem classes and encodings, enabling seamless integration of new algorithms as the quantum software landscape evolves.
-Second, the \textit{evaluation data} relied heavily on synthetic code generated with LLMs, which was useful for prototyping but risks style bias.
-Future work will incorporate developer-authored programs, mix real and synthetic data through semi-supervised learning, and expand support to additional languages such as C++.
+First, the \textit{parser and QCF translator} can be extended to cover a broader set of canonical problem families and encodings, enabling the seamless integration of additional algorithms as the quantum software landscape evolves.
+In particular, future extensions will introduce mapping layers that translate application-domain optimisation objectives, such as scheduling costs or resource-utilisation objectives, into the canonical problem-family representations supported by the framework.
+In addition, the modular design allows new problem families to be incorporated in order to support emerging application domains with strong quantum potential, for example, materials- or chemistry-inspired optimisation problems, without modifying the core encoder-deployment-decoder pipeline.
+Second, the \textit{evaluation data} relied heavily on synthetic code generated with LLMs, which was useful for proof-of-concept but risks style bias.
+As the framework matures and is deployed in practical settings, where real-world feedback in the form of classical code from users becomes available, future work will incorporate developer-authored programs, mix real and synthetic data through semi-supervised learning, and expand support to additional languages such as C++.
 In the longer term, we plan to evolve our existing modular architecture, which is currently divided into separate encoder, generator, deployment, and decoder components, into a more intelligent and adaptive multi-agent system.
 This would build on the current separation of concerns by incorporating LLM-powered agents that can collaborate to improve generalisation across problem domains and input specifications, reduce brittleness of rule-based parsing in edge cases, and better handle diverse or unconventional input styles.
-While our rule-based parser remains valuable for transparency and fine-grained control in early-stage development, LLM-driven agents may provide greater flexibility in interpreting varied inputs and scalability for supporting new problem types and programming patterns as the system evolves.
+While our rule-based parser remains valuable for transparency and fine-grained control in early-stage development, LLM-driven agents will provide greater flexibility in interpreting varied inputs and scalability for supporting new problem types and programming patterns as the system evolves.
 Third, the \textit{deployment stage} can be broadened.
 While the current framework supports major providers (IBM, Quantinuum, IonQ, Rigetti, and IQM), benchmarking was mainly conducted on simulators and calibration data due to cost and access barriers of real hardware.
 As access improves, systematic benchmarking across devices will allow the recommender to be validated more broadly and optimised beyond the default scoring function.